Asian markets are becoming popular options for millennials and expats alike as they face an uncertain and sometimes volatile Western economy.

 Technology professionals, especially mid-level employees, are in very high demand in Tokyo, as nearly 20 percent of job vacancies were in this industry.

-A skills shortage, especially in applications development, data and database management, IT security, networking, and software development, has made it hard for companies that need to grow their department to find good candidates.
+A skills shortage, especially in applications development, data and database management, IT security, networking, and software development, has made it hard for companies that need to grow their department to find good candidates, some companies even decide to hire external resources as temporal outsourcing like outsourcing vs offshoring depending on the companies need.

 About 12.6 percent of available jobs were in the finance industry.
 The logistics and manufacturing industry showed a similar number of available jobs.
 In both industries, companies are looking for middle-level employees.